 The Reward Gateway Platform goes beyond providing clients the ability to recognize, it also provides insights on how online recognition is being used.
 This article will highlight key insights available in the My Team Dashboard found by clicking on the Platform Insights link in your Account tab (see images below).
 This article will give you ideas to better support team engagement by being familiar with recognition usage and participation.
-(If you would like help understanding the terms and charts, please reference this Explanation of Terms and Charts.)
+If you'd prefer, you can also watch a video tour of the recognition reports in Platform Insights.
+(For help understanding terms and charts, please reference this Explanation of Terms and Charts.)

 In this dashboard, you can drill down into different groups within your team by using the Filters.
 You can use this functionality to compare participation between groups.
 For example, is the part of your team located in the same building as you participating more than those that work at a remote location?
 This comparison may help you direct your recognition efforts where they are most needed.